sagudev/SunXP/DesignConcept.md

 - Base Color RGB: (0, 90, 240)

 This is a blue title bar of rounded rectangle.
-The upper edge has a little cyanic highlight.
+The upper edge has slightly cyanic highlight.
 The lower edge has dim shadow.
-The middle is a little dented blue.
+The middle is slightly dented blue.

 # The Title Bar (Inactive)